Color Me a Kidlit Writer

 The mood of each scene and the character’s state of mind at any given time during the narration of the story must influence the POV.

-Is Columbus breathing this air, too?
-Think about this, too.
-When was Jimmy born?
+Consider this: When was Jimmy born?
 If the kid came into the world in the 1800s, he’ll not describe the sky the exact same way as if he was born in the year 2013, or 2504.
 Research (for historical fiction), imagination (for a futuristic envisioning), and at all times, observing the world as Jimmy would, will bring your POV clearly into focus.

 So next time your character gazes into the sky, how will he or she describe it?
 Like a parasol or Velcro?
 Spend time getting into the head of your character or narrator, and then you’ll know just what to make of the blue bowl above us!